devstacklimited/Canzey-AdminPanel/server/api_docs/campaigns_api.md

 }
 ```

-Use this data to show **title, image, price, credits per ticket, dates, and linked products** in Flutter.
+Use this data to show **title, main image, extra gallery images, price, credits per ticket, dates, and linked products** in Flutter.

 ### Product-Prize Relationship